 As part of this work, Knockbreda Nursery School ensures that outdoor learning is at the core of the school curriculum and that the children at our school are aware of their role in ensuring that we look after our environment as best we can.

-The children recently participated in an eco assembly to raise awareness and to talk about our actions for the year ahead.
+At the start of the year, all of the children participated in an eco assembly to raise awareness and to talk about our actions for the year ahead.
 As part of our action planning, we checked our school bins and agreed what should be going in our blue, black and green bins!
+The children then participated in our Nursery Environmental Review and from this, decided on our action plan for 2018-2019.

 The children have helped to determine an Eco-Code for our school and as school members, they will each attend a meeting as part of our Nursery Eco Committee, alongside staff members, parents and school governors.

-As a school community we are looking forward to our Eco Community Activity Days on 14 and 15 November.
-These action days will involve the friends and family members of Knockbreda Nursery School working together to complete planting activities as part of our Forest School sessions and to complete a shared litter pick on the school grounds!
+Our Eco Community Activity Days took place on 14 and 15 November 2018.
+These action days involved the friends and family members of Knockbreda Nursery School working together to complete planting activities as part of our Forest School sessions and to complete a shared litter pick on the school grounds!
+The Eco Action Teams from Knockbreda Primary School and St Bernard’s Primary School also took part in these activity days.